plotly/plotly.py/doc/python/map-configuration.md

 ### Cultural Base Maps

-In addition to physical maps, a "cultural" base map is included which is composed of country borders and selected sub-country borders such as states.
+In addition to physical base map features, a "cultural" base map is included which is composed of country borders and selected sub-country borders such as states.

-**Note** cultural features are by definition subject to debate and conflict.
+**Note and disclaimer:** cultural features are by definition subject to change, debate and dispute.
 Plotly includes data from Natural Earth "as-is" and defers to the [Natural Earth policy regarding disputed borders](https://www.naturalearthdata.com/downloads/50m-cultural-vectors/50m-admin-0-countries-2/) which read:

 > Natural Earth Vector draws boundaries of countries according to defacto status.
 We show who actually controls the situation on the ground.

 **To create a map with your own cultural features** please refer to our [choropleth documentation](/python/choropleth-maps/).

 Here is a map with only cultural features enabled and styled, at a 1:50m resolution, which includes only country boundaries.
-See below for country sub-unit cultural vectors:
+See below for country sub-unit cultural base map features:

 ```python
 import plotly.graph_objects as go